Snow Flea (Hypogastrura harveyi or Hypogastrura nivikola) by Charles de Mille-Isles CC-BY-2.0

 FUN FACT: Tiny, little snow fleas provide many positive ecosystem benefits.
 As decomposers, they eat dead plant/animal matter and contribute to healthy, nutrient rich soil.
 Additionally, they are believed to help protect plant roots by munching up harmful bacteria and fungi while also distributing beneficial bacteria/fungi.
 So, here is a big thank you to the snow fleas!

 Flinging themselves hither and yon, they spring through the air like miniature aerialists.
 Often, thousands of these tiny creatures gather on the snow where they tumble about in the world’s smallest flying circus.
+You can view a video of them here!

 Since individual snow fleas average only 1/16th of an inch long, it is not surprising when they go unnoticed.
 For, even though they are dark in color, a good-sized crowd of snow fleas may appear as nothing more than a sprinkling of dirt on the white snow.
 Only close inspection reveals their aerial antics.